What happens when you reach an agreement?

 If you have reached an agreement and you want to formalise that agreement and make it binding, you can apply to the Family Court for Consent Orders.
 Consent Orders are used to formalise arrangements about:

 - the care, welfare and development of your children (known as parenting orders);

-- the division of property or maintenance for a spouse/de facto spouse or former spouse/de facto spouse (known as spouse maintenance).
+- the division of property/financial or maintenance for a spouse/de facto spouse or former spouse/de facto spouse (known as spouse maintenance).